backup og meta

 What Are the Early Symptoms of Cervical Cancer?

-Just like most cancers, knowing what are the early signs and symptoms of cervical cancer helps with early detection and early treatment.
-This is especially important because there really is no way to completely prevent cervical cancer.
+Just like most cancers, knowing the early signs and symptoms of cervical cancer helps with early detection and treatment.

 What Is Cervical Cancer?

-It is one of the most preventable forms of cancer among women, mostly because of an effective vaccine.
+It is one of the most preventable forms of cancer among women, because of the availability of early screening.
+Women may also be vaccinated against the Human Papillomavirus (HPV), which causes cervical cancer.
 Despite this, thousands of women still develop this disease each year.

 This is why it is important to know what are the early signs and symptoms of cervical cancer, and to get routine screenings as women get older.
 This would help detect the disease in its early stages and head it off before it becomes worse.